beaverbuilder/documentation/versioned_docs/version-2.8/account/license/index.md

 Licenses are used to activate premium versions of Beaver Builder products on your website by connecting them to our update server.
 Activating your license on a site enables automatic updates and support for that domain.

+## License Key

 After purchasing a Beaver Builder license, you will receive a unique license key that can be found in [your account page](https://www.wpbeaverbuilder.com/my-account) on the Beaver Builder website.

 :::danger

 We recommend not sharing your license key with others.
 This may lead to unauthorized use of your license and may require the creation of a new license key.
 Please note that issuing a new license key is not an automated process, may take time, and will only be performed a limited number of times.

+When a license key is regenerated, the previous key becomes invalid.
+It is necessary to update the new key on all sites where the original key was previously utilized.

 :::